Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Drayton - Harristown among the top 30% of areas assessed nationwide

 Drayton - Harristown has averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 290 homes.
-As of FY-26, three approvals have been recorded.
-Each year, an average of two new residents is gained for each dwelling built, indicating healthy demand that supports property values.
-The average construction cost value of new homes is $252,000, reflecting more affordable housing options compared to regional norms.
+As of FY-26, there have been 5 approvals recorded.
+Each year, an average of 2 new residents per dwelling built has been gained between FY-21 and FY-25, indicating strong demand that supports property values.
+The average construction cost value for new homes is $252,000, reflecting more affordable housing options compared to regional norms.

-In FY-26, there have been $18.8 million in commercial approvals, demonstrating moderate levels of commercial development.
-Drayton - Harristown maintains similar construction rates per person when measured against the Rest of Qld, supporting market stability in line with regional patterns.
-New developments consist of 74.0% detached houses and 26.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+In the current financial year, there have been $18.8 million in commercial approvals, demonstrating moderate levels of commercial development.
+Drayton - Harristown maintains similar construction rates per person when measured against the rest of Queensland, supporting market stability in line with regional patterns.
+New developments consist of 74.0% detached houses and 26.0% attached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.

-With approximately 192 people per approval, Drayton - Harristown reflects a low-density area.
-Future projections indicate that Drayton - Harristown will add around 1,877 residents by 2041, with development keeping pace with projected growth.
-However, increasing competition among buyers is expected as the population expands.
+The population density is around 192 people per approval, reflecting a low-density area.
+According to the latest AreaSearch quarterly estimate, Drayton - Harristown is projected to add 1,877 residents by 2041.
+Development is keeping pace with projected growth, though increasing competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development